kingram6865/reacttdd/notes/Notes.md

 Completed #1 2023 12 03 2000
 #2 2023 12 04 2000 PST

-# Part 3: Refactor to Not Ugly
+## Part 3: Refactor to Not Ugly

 [React Materialize](https://react-materialize.github.io/react-materialize/?path=/story/react-materialize--welcome)
 Materialize CSS is [here](https://materializecss.com/)

 Tests are more important to check behavior, not styling.

+Some of the components have changed since the live stream (5 years is like a century in tech...)

+Part 3 Completed 2024 01 01 1615 PST

+## Part 4: CI and Cleanup

+Begin 2024 01 01 1700 PST